-3.6.4 False positive detection issues
+False positive detection issues 3.6.4

-To further evaluate the agents' performance, we set up two detection problems for the two microservice applications where no faults exist, referred to as no operation (Fault 10 - Noop in Table 2) problems.
-Only GPT-4-w-SHELL correctly identify these cases as normal system execution, while the others report false positives, misinterpreting normal activities (e.g., standard workload generation) as faults.
+To further evaluate the agents' performance, we set up two detection problems for two microservice applications (Hotel-Reservation and SocialNetwork) where no faults exist, referred to as no operation (Fault 10 - Noop in Table 2) problems.
+Only GPT-4-w-SHELL correctly identify these cases as normal system execution, while the others report false positives, misinterpreting normal activities (e.g., standard workload generation) as anomalies.

-4 DISCUSSION
+DISCUSSION

-AIOPSLAB helps engineers to easily create customized incident scenarios for evaluating agents.
+AIOPSLAB helps easily create customized incident scenarios for evaluating agents.
 By providing Agent Cloud Interfaces (ACIs) as guard-rails, AIOPSLAB ensures that agents are tested within a controlled environment, allowing users to focus on designing scenarios that accurately represent incidents in their systems and defining the specific problems their agents should solve.

 AIOPSLAB is also adaptable to other fault types.
 For example, an anomaly detection workload scenario can be introduced for detection tasks.
 Further, users can create problems where agents are required to label the workload or telemetry data to identify anomalies.